converged-computing/operator-experiments/google/workflows/kubeflow-kind/README.md

 $ kind create cluster
 ```

 And then deploy KubeFlow pipelines.
-Note that I needed a machine with a ton of memory to do this!
+Note that I needed a machine with a ton of memory to do this, or
+my standard machine with everything closed!

 ```bash
 # env/platform-agnostic-pns hasn't been publically released, so you will install it from master